 Vehicles are not the only road users in the South West

-- Try to avoid travel at the high risk time of dawn and dusk as this is when wildlife is most active.
+Try to avoid travel at dawn and dusk as this is when wildlife is most active.

-- The maximum speed limit in WA is 110 kilometers per hour, with a maximum of 50 kilometers per hour in built-up areas such as towns and estates.
+With a maximum of 50 kilometres per hour in built-up areas such as towns and estates.